Ukraine digs in to fight Russia's looming eastern offensive

 A Russian Defense Ministry spokesman, Maj.
 Gen. Igor Konashenkov, said Russia’s military used air-launched missiles to hit Ukraine’s S-300 air defense missile systems in the southern Mykolaiv region and at an air base in Chuhuiv, a city not far from Kharkiv.

-Russia’s sea-launched cruise missiles also destroyed the headquarters of a Ukrainian military unit stationed farther west in the Dnipro region, Konashenkov said.
+Sea-launched Russian cruise missiles destroyed the headquarters of a Ukrainian military unit stationed farther west in the Dnipro region, Konashenkov said.
 Neither the Ukrainian nor the Russian military claims could be independently verified.

+The airport in Dnipro, Ukraine’s fourth-largest city, was also hit by missiles twice on Sunday, according to the regional governor.

-Ukrainian President Volodymyr Zelenskyy appealed for stronger military and political support from the West, including NATO members that have funneled weapons and military equipment to Ukraine since Russia invaded but denied some requests for fear of getting drawn into the war.
+Ukrainian President Volodymyr Zelenskyy appealed for stronger military and political support from the West, including NATO members that have funneled weapons and military equipment to Ukraine but denied some requests for fear of getting drawn into the war.

-In a late night video message, Zelenskyy argued that more than Ukraine’s future was at stake: Russia’s aggression “was not intended to be limited to Ukraine alone” and the “entire European project is a target,” he said.
+In a late-night video message, Zelenskyy argued that Russia’s aggression “was not intended to be limited to Ukraine alone.”
+The “entire European project is a target,” he said.

 “That is why it is not just the moral duty of all democracies, all the forces of Europe, to support Ukraine’s desire for peace,” Zelenskyy said. ”This is, in fact, a strategy of defense for every civilized state.”

-The Ukrainian leader also thanked British Prime Minister Boris Johnson, who went to Kyiv on a Saturday trip that the U.K. government did not announce in advance.
-Zelenskyy said they had decided “what help the United Kingdom will provide to the post-war reconstruction of Ukraine,” especially to rebuild the Kyiv region.
+The Ukrainian leader also thanked British Prime Minister Boris Johnson, who made a surprise visit to Kyiv on Saturday.
+Zelenskyy said they discussed “what help the United Kingdom will provide to the post-war reconstruction of Ukraine,” especially to rebuild the Kyiv region.

-Ukrainian authorities have accused Russian forces of committing war crimes against thousands of civilians during the invasion.
-The alleged crimes took place during airstrikes on hospitals, a missile attack that killed 52 people at a train station in eastern Ukraine on Friday and as Russian soldiers withdrew from the outskirts of Kyiv.
+Ukrainian authorities have accused Russian forces of committing war crimes against civilians, including airstrikes on hospitals, a missile attack that killed 52 people at a train station and other violence that was revealed as Russian soldiers withdrew from the outskirts of Kyiv.

 Zelenskyy said that when he and German Chancellor Olaf Scholz spoke by phone Sunday, “we emphasized that all perpetrators of war crimes must be identified and punished.”

-Ukraine has blamed Russia for alleged atrocities against civilians in Bucha and other towns outside the capital where hundreds of bodies, many with their hands bound and signs of torture, were found after the Russian troops retreated.
-Russia has denied engaging in war crimes and falsely claimed that the scenes in Bucha were staged.
+Ukraine has blamed Russia for killing civilians in Bucha and other towns outside the capital where hundreds of bodies, many with their hands bound and signs of torture, were found after Russian troops retreated.
+Russia has denied the allegations and falsely claimed that the scenes in Bucha were staged.

 “The Russians were shooting.
 And some people wanted to come and help, but they were shooting them.
 They were putting explosives under dead people,” Vaselenko said.
 “That’s why my children have been under the rubble for 36 days.
 It was not allowed” to remove bodies.